berlinplan/berlinplan.github.io/readme.md

 #### What led countries like Russia, Turkey, China, Iran, Japan, etc. to adopt Western-style reforms?

 > <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

-#### How is tribalism fueled by polarization?

-> The decrease in the percentage of people who take friends or marry someone with different political viewpoints reflects how social media has made the atmosphere so polarizing.

-> Devout religious belief or observance is not a predictor of extremism.
-However, studies show that support for terrorism in majority Muslim countries is related to how often you pray in a mosque, not how often you pray or how devout you are about food prohibitions.
-The same is also true of right-wing Jewish extremists in Israel.

-> Nationalism and tolerance for autocratic leaders are rising all around the world most likely as a reaction to globalization.

-> Research suggests that it’s bad for everyone’s well-being when the rich don’t have contact with the poor or the poor with the middle class.
-(211,212,213)

 ## Calling residents of Germany, Netherlands, etc **"a Society"**, bullshit?